Matthew Modine: Activism

 Cycling has been Modine's main mode of transportation since he moved to New York City from Utah in 1980.
 He heads a pro-bike organization called "Bicycle for a Day" and was honored for his work on June 2, 2009, by the environmental arts and education center on the East River, Solar 1.

-In 2019, he ran for SAG-AFTRA national presidential election, challenging incumbent Gabrielle Carteris who ran a campaign marred by controversy and alleged corruption resulting in numerous unsuccessful protests filed by more than 15 union members who alleged dozens of violations against Carteris with the U.S Department of Labor.
-The U.S. Department of Labor's subsequent investigation into Carteris turned it into one of the most contentious campaigns in both Screen Actors Guild and SAG-AFTRA elections.
-The complaints were unsuccessful, and the investigation found no reason to set aside Cateris’s election.
+In 2019, Modine ran unsuccessfully for SAG-AFTRA national presidential election, challenging incumbent Gabrielle Carteris.
+Modine's campaign manager and a number of other union members filed protests after the result, alleging election violations.
+The complaints were unsuccessful, and the investigation found no reason to set aside Cateris's election.
 Modine ran again in 2021 and was defeated by Fran Drescher by a margin of 52.5% to 47.5%.